Ladies, admit it, life is too boring to wear ordinary hues.

-To get a real taste of the traditional western flare, get yourself a signature cowboy hat, rust tunic top, retro flared pants, and chic white riding boots so you’ll never feel anything missing for your outfit!
+To get a real taste of the traditional western flare, get yourself a signature cowboy hat, rust tunic top, retro flared pants, and chic white riding boots so you’ll never feel anything missing from your outfit!

 6. GO VINTAGE WITH RUST HUE

-Is that just me but the rust and terracotta hue always seems so retro and historic, I’ll think of the vintage clay pots and iron oxide.
+Is that just me the rust and terracotta hue always seems so retro and historic, I’ll think of the vintage clay pots and iron oxide.
 (Alright not the best examples…)

 That said, vintage wear is definitely the time for these hues to shine.